KTAppDev/match_percentage_js/README.md

 import matchPercentage from "match_percentage";

-const sentence1 = 'This is a simple sentence.';
+const sentence1 = 'I am 99% sure that was a unicorn';

-const sentence2 = 'This is a very similar sentence.';
+const sentence2 = 'I had 83% for maths and 68% for French';

 const result = matchPercentage(sentence1, sentence2);